Taking the Cable Car to Sugarloaf Mountain in Rio de Janeiro

 Ticket for the cable car

 You can get the tickets on arrival at the entrance of the building where you get the cable car.
 It’s super straight forward.
-The queue wasn’t too bad when I was there, but I bet in peak season it might be a different story so you can purchase them online beforehand here and this particular ticket also includes a tour of downtown Rio.
+The queue wasn’t too bad when I was there.
+However, in peak season it might be a different story so you can purchase tickets online beforehand here.

 Getting the cable car to Sugarloaf Mountain in Urca, Rio de Janeiro